dseguy/phptips/tips/abstract_or_not.rst

 The only exception are constructor, ``__construct``, which are not required to keep the signature compatible between parent and child.

-This exception to the rule may be explicitely enforced by making the constructor ``abstract``, or by setting the constructor in an interface: in fact, methods in an interface are considered ``abstract`` by default.
+This exception to the rule may be explicitly enforced by making the constructor ``abstract``, or by setting the constructor in an interface: in fact, methods in an interface are considered ``abstract`` by default.

 See Also
 ________